Tigers to face two Big 10 schools, three 2014 postseason teams and will play two games in Washington, D.C.

 The four straight post seasons is a first for the Memphis program since the Tigers made seven straight post season tournament appearances from 1995-96 to the 2000-01 season.
 In the next seven seasons, Memphis made just one post-season appearance, prompting the Tigers to pursue McFerrin as the new head coach.
 She was hired at Memphis on April 19, 2008, and immediately began overhauling a program that was 10-20 in 2008, to a team that was 25-8 and advanced to the Conference USA semifinals just four seasons later.

-For her work rebuilding the Tigers and getting the program back into the postseason, McFerrin was awarded a contract extension that will keep her at the helm of the program through 2016-2017.
+After McFerrin took Memphis back to the post season for multiple trips, she was awarded a contract extension that will keep her at the helm of the program through 2016-2017.

-On the court, McFerrin has upgraded the talent and the schedule, adding Big 10 and Big 12 opponents to the Memphis schedule and inking consecutive nationally-ranked recruiting classes.
+The challenge has been balancing a tough conference slate with a non-conference slate that will build up the Tigers heading in to league play.
+McFerrin has upgraded both the talent and the schedule, adding Big 10 and Big 12 opponents to the Memphis schedule and inking consecutive nationally-ranked recruiting classes.
 She has also added additional home games at FedExForum, the NBA home of the Memphis Grizzlies, making Memphis one of the few women's programs in the country to play multiple home games in an NBA venue.
 In the summer of 2011, Memphis also took its game out to an international scale, playing four games over a 10-day stretch during a tour of Italy.

 Off the court, the Tigers continue to help their student-athletes grow, actively participating with Girls, Incorporated of Memphis and on various community service projects, including the construction of an all-abilities playground, participating in breast cancer awareness and arthritis awareness walks, distributing shoes to children in need, making visits to Memphis-area children's hospitals and talking to various schools and youth groups about the challenges of making healthy choices.

-Working in conjunction with the Center for Athletic Academic Services, McFerrin has watched 14 Tigers have crossed the stage in her first five years with a college diploma in hand.
+Working in conjunction with the Center for Athletic Academic Services, in six seasons, McFerrin has watched 17 Tigers cross the stage on graduation day.

-McFerrin has also sent some of her first Tigers into the realm of a professional basketball career, as Brittany Carter spent the 2013 season in Israel.
+McFerrin has also sent some of her first Tigers into the realm of a professional basketball career, as Brittany Carter spent the 2013 season in Israel and part of the 2014 season in Latvia.
 Former teammates Alex Winchell and Paris Leonard also played some professional level ball overseas.
 Winchell recently returned to Memphis to begin her coaching career, currently serving as the assistant coach at Christian Brothers University.

 Prior to her hire at Memphis in 2008, McFerrin was named the 2008 Patriot League Coach of the Year in her fourth season at American University in Washington D.C.
 Her 2007 American team advanced to the Patriot League championship game and her 2008 squad won the school's first-ever Patriot League regular season championship, finishing with an 18-14 overall record.
 That team won 11 of 12 games down the stretch, advancing to the post season for the first time since 1997-98 with a WNIT bid.
 In four seasons at American, McFerrin compiled a 50-70 record and guided five different players to all-conference honors, while two other players earned all-freshman honors.